Q2Tech/q2wordpress/README.md

     blackbird@computer:~/htdocs$ git clone --recursive git@github.com:Herm71/bbwordpress.git yournewprojectdirectory

 ###To use this repository in a new project
-**first clone this repository into a temporary new bare repository on your local machine, like this:**
+**First, clone this repository into a temporary new bare repository on your local machine, like this:**

     blackbird@computer:~/htdocs$ git clone --bare --recursive git@github.com:Herm71/bbwordpress.git tempbbwordpress.git
     # Make a bare clone of the repository